Instructions for Authors

 CourseSource Lessons represent peer-reviewed, innovative classroom activities or laboratory exercises for teaching undergraduate biology that:

-- Address one or more Learning Goals outlined by the participating Professional Societies.
+- Address one or more Learning Goals, if applicable include Learning Goals outlined by the participating Professional Societies (https://www.coursesource.org/courses).

-- Length of Lesson Manuscript: Generally, up to 4,000 words, excluding references and supplementary materials.
+- Length of Lesson Manuscript: Approximately 4,000 words, excluding references and supporting materials.
 The length is provided as a guide; where appropriate, longer submissions will be published.

 - Template for Lesson Manuscript Preparation: Download the Lesson Template that includes format guidelines and a detailed description of the information needed in a Lesson Manuscript.